-This page provides an overview of some of the main techniques needed to design web sites that work well on mobile devices.
-If you're looking for information on Mozilla's Firefox OS project, see the Firefox OS page.
-Or you might be interested in details about Firefox for Android.
+This page provides an overview of some of the main techniques needed to design websites that work well on mobile devices.

 Mobile devices have quite different hardware characteristics compared with desktop or laptop computers.
 Their screens are usually smaller, obviously, but they also usually automatically switch the screen orientation between portrait and landscape mode as the user rotates the device.
 They usually have touch screens for user input.
 APIs like geolocation or orientation are either not supported on desktops or are much less useful, and these APIs give mobile users new ways to interact with your site.

 Responsive Web Design is a term for a set of techniques that enables your website to adapt its layout as its viewing environment — most obviously, the size and orientation of the screen — changes.
 It includes techniques such as: